Fashion is identified as one of the world’s most highly polluting industries.

 We’re committed to building a more responsible production cycle, which includes the materials we use in seasonal collections.
 This can sometimes be a challenge due to the fact that we often source stock fabric from local supply agents, making traceability tricky.

 Our design team now use Global Recycle Standard-certified recycled polyester in an effort to divert more plastic bottles from landfill.
 Triacetate & Acetate, two of our favourite fabrics (and yours!) to use in collections, have now both been 100% traced back to a responsible source, and in light of this RUBY has ordered 4309 meters of these fabrics for use in collections between January - August 2019.
-The fabric was used to make pieces like our Firebird Pant, Weirder Slip and Nirvana Skirt.
+The fabric is used to make pieces like our Firebird Pant, Weirder Slip and Nirvana Skirt.

 Locally, fabric offcuts are donated to schools & companies that produce boxing bags or reused for sampling purposes.
 We also do not permit the use of angora fur in any circumstance, due to the cruel way that it’s obtained from the angora rabbit.
 Read more here.